bart-kroon/TM1/README.md

 Whereby `\` is used to indicate line breaks in this manual.

+When the same parameter is provided multiple times on the command-line, through `-c` or `-p`, then the right-most argument has precedence.

 This will in general result in the following files under the `outputDirectory`:

 * A bitstream with the path based on `outputBitstreamPathFmt`, containing metadata and patch data.